saigkill/SaschasCleanArch/README.md

 ### Configuration

 The configuration is done via the `appsettings.json` file.
 Here you can adjust the database connection and the other stuff.
+This template delivers a AppSettings class, which can be used to follow the Options Pattern.

 Also, the configuration of the logging is done via the `nlog.config` file.